RSC Update - Term 2, week 5

 For further imformation about access to Sporting Schools funding to assist with the delivery of a Ride Nation Schools program view the following link - https://www.sportaus.gov.au/schools/schools/sports/cycling?utm_source=Sporting+Schools#products

-The Ride2School Program is a FREE Bicycle Education with an ActiveMaps workshop available to all schools across Tasmania.
+The Ride2School Program is a FREE Bicycle Education opportunity, with an ActiveMaps workshop available to all schools across Tasmania.

 Ride2School is a nationwide program delivered by Bicycle Network, designed to support schools to encourage, empower and enable more students to get physically active on their journey to school.